Hu is Hungry: An Illustrated Journey of a Starving Artist (July 19–Sept. 9, 2018)

 Inspired by decorative art, Hu’s exhibition documented her journey and observations from around the world.
 Delightfully whimsical (and deceptively simple), her illustrations bring the everyday to life (and sometimes larger than life) and reveal the extraordinary in the ordinary.
 And they make us hungry.

-Learn more about the artist in our interview with her.
+Learn more about Dingding in our interview with her and the story at Sinovision.